 Core Activity #1 - Hope is Poem Activity Plan Goal To bring attention to the many ways we can think about and understand hope: yours, mine and ours.
-Duration 10-15 minutes Materials • Flipchart, whiteboard, virtual document (eg, Google Docs or Slides) • Markers

-- At the top of your flipchart, whiteboard or projected/shared virtual document, write the words "Hope is ..." - Invite the group to call out words or phrases that they would use to finish the sentence stem, "Hope is..."
-Remind individuals that all responses are welcome.
-Record all responses. - ° If appropriate or required, you may add your own suggestions to the list to encourage participation or ideas.
-For example, Hope is... sometimes hard to find. - When you are satisfied with your list, or the list is complete, read the list out to the group.
-This is your Hope Is ...
-Poem. - After you have read the poem out loud, engage the group in a discussion. - What did they notice about each suggestion?
-What does this tell them about our own hope and others' hope? - ° Do you notice fascinating ideas or new thoughts?
-What do you notice more broadly? - ° Save your final poem (either the flipchart paper, photo of the board or electronic document) to refer back to in future.
+Duration 10-15 minutes Materials • Flipchart, whiteboard, virtual document (eg, Google Docs or Slides) • Markers • At the top of your flipchart, wh • At the top of your flipchart, whiteboard or projected/shared virtual document, write the words "Hope is" Invite the group to call out words or phrases that they would use to finish the sentence stem, "Hope is" Remind individuals that all responses are welcome.
+Record all responses.
+If appropriate or required, you may add your own suggestions to the list to encourage participation or ideas.
+For example, Hope is sometimes hard to find.
+When you are satisfied with yo • When you are satisfied with your list, or the list is complete, read the list out to the group.
+This is your Hope Is Poem. • After you have read the poem of but loud, engage the group in a discussion. ° What did they notice about e ° What did they notice about each suggestion?
+What does this tell them about our own hope and others' hope? ° Do you notice fascinating ideas or new thoughts?
+What do you notice more broadly? ° Save your final poem (either the flipchart paper, photo of the board or electronic document) to refer back to in future.
 Extension and Facilitation Ideas Repeat this activity near the end of the year.
 Engage the group in a discussion comparing the two poems.
 Invite the group to repeat the Hope Is Poem activity with their friends, family or students for homework and report back.
 Engage the group in a discussion about what they noticed.
 What is different about the ideas they shared?
 What is the same?